Jonglei State: Education

 The John Garang Memorial University of Science and Technology, one of the seven public universities in the country, is located in Bor.
 The university is named after John Garang de Mabior.
 Most of all educational institutions are concentrated in Bor, including number of best secondary schools in the country.
-Some of the leading schools in Bor are Alliance High School, Bor College, Malek Academy located in Malek missionary site about 19km south of Bor etc, whose students have consistently claimed top positions in National examination results.
+Some of the leading schools in Bor are Alliance High school, Bor College, Greenbelt Academy, St. Andrew High School, and many more.